-- 1.1 Good quality homes in well-designed places make a significant contribution to Perth and Kinross Council's (PKCs) wider aims of creating safe and sustainable communities where people aspire to live. - 1.2 The Strategic Housing Investment Plan (SHIP) 2023/24 2027/28 outlines investment priorities for affordable housing which will support delivery of the outcomes that are set out through our Local Housing Strategy (LHS). - 1.3 Good quality affordable homes can have a positive impact on quality of life.
+- 1.1 Good quality homes in well-designed places make a significant contribution to Perth and Kinross Council's (PKCs) wider aims of creating safe and sustainable communities where people aspire to live. - 1.2 The Strategic Housing Investment Plan (SHIP) 2024/25 2028/29 outlines investment priorities for affordable housing which will support delivery of the outcomes that are set out through our Local Housing Strategy (LHS) with the following 4 new strategic priorities: - Priority 1 Providing more affordable homes to support liveable and sustainable communities; - Priority 2 Providing a range of housing options that people can easily access, afford and keep; - Priority 3 Delivering housing for people with varying needs; - Priority 4 Delivering quality homes with affordable warmth, zero emission and SMART technology. - 1.3 Good quality affordable homes can have a positive impact on quality of life.
 With demand for housing in Perth and Kinross continuing, and the housing needs of our communities becoming increasingly complex, our commitment to providing a range of affordable housing options remains a key strategic priority.
-We remain committed to building more homes and overseeing a long-term programme of new affordable housing development to meet local needs and to support the Scottish Government's Housing to 2040 strategy. - 1.4 The SHIP 2023/24 2027/28 proposes to deliver 1435 affordable homes over the next 5-year period.
-This confirms our commitment to continue with the scale, pace of delivery, and exceed the forthcoming LHS 2022 2027 target of 210 affordable homes per year. - 1.5 The SHIP has been developed in partnership with Community members, Registered Social Landlords (RSLs), the Health and Social Care Partnership, the Planning Service, and the Housing Service. - 1.6 The SHIP is designed to be a working tool which: - improves longer-term strategic planning - provides a practical plan detailing how investment in affordable housing will be directed - provides an opportunity for the Council to set out key investment priorities for affordable housing and demonstrates how these will be delivered and the resources which will help deliver these priorities - forms the basis for more detailed programme planning - provides a focus for partnership working - informs, and is informed by, the preparation of Registered Social Landlord (RSL) development funding plans - informs the allocation of resources from a national to a local authority level.
+We remain committed to building more homes and overseeing a long-term programme of new affordable housing development to meet local needs and to support the Scottish Government's Housing to 2040 strategy. - 1.4 The SHIP 2024/25 2028/29 proposes to deliver 1490 affordable homes over the next 5-year period.
+This confirms our commitment to continue with the scale, pace of delivery, and exceed with our new LHS 2022 2027 target of 210 affordable homes per year. - 1.5 The SHIP has been developed in partnership with Community members, Registered Social Landlords (RSLs), the Health and Social Care Partnership, the Planning Service, and the Housing Service. - 1.6 The SHIP is designed to be a working tool which: - improves longer-term strategic planning - provides a practical plan detailing how investment in affordable housing will be directed - provides an opportunity for the Council to set out key investment priorities for affordable housing and demonstrates how these will be delivered and the resources which will help deliver these priorities - forms the basis for more detailed programme planning - provides a focus for partnership working - informs, and is informed by, the preparation of Registered Social Landlord (RSL) development funding plans

-1.7 Confirmation of our Resource Planning Assumption (RPA) was announced during July 2021 by the Scottish Government which covered the period 2021/22 - 2025/26.
-For the Financial Years 2026/27 - 2027/28, the 2025/26 RPA has been used in line with Scottish Government Guidance until further announcements are made.
+- informs the allocation of resources from a national to a local authority level. - 1.7 Confirmation of our Resource Planning Assumption (RPA) was announced during July 2021 by the Scottish Government which covered the period 2021/22 2025/26.
+For the Financial Years 2026/27 2027/28, the 2025/26 RPA has been used in line with Scottish Government Guidance until further announcements are made.